Frame Rate and VSync

 Some people aren't fans of the ternary operator because they say it makes things messy (I worked at companies that banned it as part of their coding standards), but just as long as you don't use it to obessively get everything in one line you should be fine.

-If so, we assemble a string letting the user know if VSync/FPS capping is enabled (again using the ternary operator) and then we calculate the average frames per second.
-The way you calculate average frames per second is simply
+Here we assemble a string letting the user know if VSync/FPS capping is enabled (again using the ternary operator) and we append the frames per second.

-If so, we assemble a string letting the user know if VSync/FPS capping is enabled (again using the ternary operator) and then we calculate the average frames per second.
-The way you calculate average frames per second is simply
+.Here we assemble a string letting the user know if VSync/FPS capping is enabled (again using the ternary operator) and we append the frames per second.

-After we finish rendering we store the time spend rendering immediately after updating the screen and increment the frame counter.
+After we finish rendering we store the time spent rendering immediately after updating the screen.
 The reason we store the time is because nanoseconds is a very precise way to measure time and it's possible to call

-Then we get the time it took to render this specific frame (as opposed to the total time spent rendering from the FPS timer).
 Then we calculate the time to render a frame, which at 60 FPS should be about 16666666.6667 nanoseconds.
 If we want to cap the frame rate at 60 FPS, we want to make sure we spend 16666666.6667 nanoseconds each frame.
 If the frame rendering took (for example) 6666666.6667, we want it to sleep for 10000000 nanoseconds, which we do with SDL_DelayNS.
+After we sleep we make sure to get the frame time again to make sure our time spent sleeping is accounted into the frame time.

 Now when you run this application, odds are you're going to get just under 60 FPS in your calculation.
 That's expected due to rounding errors.